hypertrace/hypertrace-docs-website/src/pages/deployments/aws.md

 2. Go to the Hypertrace-helm directory and run `./hypertrace.sh install`

 ## Configuration
 - You can customize the configuration under `./config/hypertrace.properties` as needed.
-- Default configuration will work for docker for dekstop deployment which we are discussing in this section.
 - You can choose from `dev`, `mini` and `standard` profile according to your cluster types. each one has appropriate resources allocated to it.
 - Below configuration uses `mini` profile.